dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 There are a lot of nuances to this implemenation that need to be reviewed prior to showing the code changes that are required for this.
 These are reviewed below.

+Part7 will present Steps 1,2,3,4a and 4b of the module2 SG_STATE implemenation

+Part8 (the next update) will implement Steps 5,5b and Step6 of the SG_STATE implementation (drift detection, drift remedication and SG playback in module2e prior to module2f resurrection.

 ### Part7: Code implementation strategy for the Stateful security group (SG) reapplication: Nuances in multi-processing environments